 This medication can take up to a few weeks before full effects are noted, but gradual improvements are usually noticeable.

 What if I miss giving my pet the medication?

-If you miss a dose, give it when you remember, but if it is close to the time for the next dose, skip the dose you missed and give it at the next scheduled time, and return to the regular dosing schedule.
+If you miss a dose, give it when you remember; however, if it is close to time for the next dose, skip the dose you missed, give it at the next scheduled time, and return to the regular dosing schedule.
 Never give your pet two doses at once or give extra doses.

 Are there any potential side effects?